 It’s important to bring the behaviour to your employee’s attention as soon as possible when a situation of misconduct arises.
 They may or may not be aware that what they’re doing is inappropriate.

-If misconduct continues after a verbal warning has issued, a letter is the next step.
-This is not a legal requirement, however, if things escalate to dismissal, a written warning showing that an employee had the rules and the situation clearly explained to them, and that they had been given ample opportunity to address their conduct, can save you from any potential unfair dismissal claim.
+If misconduct continues after a verbal warning has been issued, a letter is a next step.
+This is not a legal requirement, however, if things escalate to dismissal, a written warning showing that an employee had the rules and the situation clearly explained to them and that they had been given ample opportunity to address their conduct, can save you from any potential unfair dismissal claim.

 A warning letter should include as much specific detail as possible, including a timeline of events (if appropriate), the reason for the warning, and a clear explanation of what you expect to be done differently.

 If the misconduct continues, further written warnings can be issued.
 Assurance HR can provide templates for written warning letters, and, if the need arises, can attend meetings with staff as an impartial third party to address misconduct.

 It’s worth noting that even if a behaviour isn’t serious in nature in and of itself (such as sloppy dressing when there’s an express dress code or uniform) if left unaddressed can have negative consequences, and hurt your business over time through undermining of leadership and poor representation of your business culture.